Diraw/Diraw/README.md

 Welcome to my world... perhaps it still needs more time to be perfected.

-My website: [Diraw's World](https://diraw.top/), to seek guidance for what's next.
+My website: [Diraw's World](https://diraw.top/), to seek the answer why we move forward.

-I would be glad if you could walk with me in search of the answers that light our way forward.
+**I would be glad if you could walk with me, in search of the light that guides our way ahead.**

-It's a new day; it's a new summons to struggle.
+It's a new day, also a new summons to struggle.

 <table>
   <tr>